x86-512/2025-Quantum-Factorization-With-Quantum-Rings/README.md

 - **200 bits**: 1292650905825941096257239453478790385594125558306176183893071

 As you go, you may want to start small, and scale up.
 Keep in mind that simulation time may be a bottle neck, so getting a working implementation quickly for smaller numbers is key, so you can estimate the time it will take to run your algorithm on larger numbers.
 Keep in mind that 80% of your score is going to be based on the largest integer you are able to factorize from the list.

 ---

+## Free Access to Best-in-class Simulation
+1. Register for free at [www.QuantumRings.com](https://www.quantumrings.com)
+2. Confirm your email
+3. Select "Manage Keys" and enter Promocode "iQuHACK25" to unlock 200 qubits of simulation --> This will be available to you for an entire year following the hackathon
+4. Copy the key, and use it to start simulating massive circuits locally!

+If you need more capacity -- just ask!
+We'll be happy to unlock even more qubits of simulation during the hackathon.
+Just ask on the [#QuantumRings channel on Discord.](https://discord.gg/aC3hnRQ4)

+---